imzqqq/chat/server/chat/python/api-spec/content/client-server-api/modules/instant_messaging.md

 If the related event does not have a `formatted_body`, the event's `body` should be considered after encoding any HTML special characters.
-Note that the `href` in both of the anchors use a [to.chat.dingshunyu.top URI](/appendices#matrixto-navigation).
+Note that the `href` in both of the anchors use a [to.chat.imzqqq.top URI](/appendices#matrixto-navigation).

 ###### Stripping the fallback